 The huge increase in the numbers of older children in care being placed in this provision is occurring against a backdrop of deepening privatisation across children’s social care.
 Cash-strapped local authorities’ desire for ‘flexibility’ is understandable as the options available to them become further restricted with each new cut to their budgets.

-However, the expansion of unregistered, unregulated and profit-seeking provision is not a solution to this problem: it is a symptom.
+However, the expansion of unregulated and profit-seeking provision is not a solution to this problem: it is a symptom.
 There must be an urgent and extensive review of this accommodation, which listens closely to the views of care-experienced young people, to understand why more and more children are living there.